Bamii/coding-challenges/Backend-engineer.md

 ```

 Feel free to use the design that **you** think is best!
 It might be that none of the examples are actually good ;-)
+Also Send only the relevant code base ...Dont include the framework